 Kim Rose, who is pet mom to Tucker, said she checks her dog for ticks on a regular basis.
 She had even given him a bath the week before his paralysis began, but somehow she missed finding the tiny parasite.
 Tucker’s veterinarian located the critter behind the dog’s ear and safely removed it.
-Soon the little dog was back to feeling like himself.
+Soon the little dog was feeling like himself s again.

 Al and Joelle Meteney brought Ollie to their veterinarian when he became lethargic.
 Within hours the dog was paralyzed, unable to eat and incontinent.
 Ollie and their vet didn’t think the dog had a tick because he was wearing a tick collar to protect him.
 The family didn’t want their dog to suffer so they made the difficult decision to have him euthanized.
 As the veterinarian was rubbing the dog to soothe him, she felt the tiny lump of a tick attached to his ear.

-Within 10 hours of removing the parasite, Ollie was walking and three days later he was a healthy dog again.
+Within 10 hours of removing the parasite, Ollie was walking and three days later he returned to being a healthy dog.

 Symptoms of a Tick Paralysis Bite You Should Know: